 - Show Wi-Fi control (Win): Allows to reconnect to Wi-Fi networks which have previously been connected to.

-- Show reload button: This button in the SEB task bar reloads the current web page.
-Shows warning if enabled in Browser settings tab.
+- Show reload button: This button reloads the current web page.
+Shows warning if enabled in the Browser pane.

 - Show time: Displays current time in SEB task bar: This is for example helpful if you decide to ban personal watches in exams (because of smartwatches).